torvista/Zen_Cart-Image_Checker/README.md

 DELETE FROM admin_pages WHERE page_key = 'toolsImageChecker';

 History - Changelog
 ===================
 https://github.com/torvista/Image-Checker.git

+2018 12 torvista: uploaded to Plugins as v2.0.

 2016 08 torvista
 Originally forked from Missing Images but I decided to revise it completely and also (in future) integrate other image checking plugins.